-- (1) Any person who is wholly or partially responsible for causing air pollution or creating a risk of air pollution occurring must take all reasonable measures: - (a) to prevent any potential air pollution from occurring; and - (b) to mitigate and, as far as reasonably possible, to remedy any air pollution that has occurred. - (2) The municipality may monitor the impact and effectiveness of the measures taken in terms of subsection (1) and, if necessary, issue instructions to a person contemplated in subsection (1) with regard to specific measures to be undertaken. - (3) The municipality may direct any person who fails to take the measures required under subsection (1)- - (a) to investigate, evaluate and assess the impact of specific activities and report thereon; - (b) to commence taking effective control measures to abate the air pollution before a given date; - (c) to diligently continue with those measures; and - (d) to complete the measures before a specified reasonable date. - (4) Should a person fail to comply, or inadequately comply, with a directive under subsection (3), the municipality may take reasonable measures to remedy the situation. - (5) If any person fails to take the measures required of him or her under subsection (1) or (2), the municipality may recover all reasonable costs incurred as a result of it acting under subsection (4) from any or all of the following persons - (a) any person who is or was responsible for, or who directly or indirectly contributed to, the air pollution or the potential air pollution; - (b) the owner of the land at the time when the air pollution or the potential for air pollution occurred, or that owner's successor in title; - (c) the person in control of the land or any person who has or had a right to use the land at the time when - (i) the activity or the process in question is or was performed or undertaken; or - (ii) the situation came about; or - (d) any person who negligently failed to prevent - (i) the activity or the process being performed or undertaken; or - (ii) the situation from coming about. - (6) If more than one person is liable under subsection (5), the liability may be apportioned among the persons concerned according to the degree to which each was responsible for the harm to the environment resulting from their respective failures to take the measures required under subsection (1), (2) and (3);
+- (1) Any person who is wholly or partially responsible for causing air pollution or creating a risk of air pollution occurring must take all reasonable measures:- - (a) to prevent any potential air pollution from occurring; and - (b) to mitigate and, as far as reasonably possible, to remedy any air pollution that has occurred. - (2) The municipality may monitor the impact and effectiveness of the measures taken in terms of subsection (1) and, if necessary, issue instructions to a person contemplated in subsection (1) with regard to specific measures to be undertaken. - (3) The municipality may direct any person who fails to take the measures required under subsection (1):- - (a) to investigate, evaluate and assess the impact of specific activities and report thereon; - (b) to commence taking effective control measures to abate the air pollution before a given date; - (c) to diligently continue with those measures; and - (d) to complete the measures before a specified reasonable date. - (4) Should a person fail to comply, or inadequately comply, with a directive under subsection (3), the municipality may take reasonable measures to remedy the situation. - (5) If any person fails to take the measures required of him or her under subsection (1) or (2), the municipality may recover all reasonable costs incurred as a result of it acting under subsection (4) from any or all of the following persons:- - (a) any person who is or was responsible for, or who directly or indirectly contributed to, the air pollution or the potential air pollution; - (b) the owner of the land at the time when the air pollution or the potential for air pollution occurred, or that owner's successor in title; - (c) the person in control of the land or any person who has or had a right to use the land at the time when:- - (i) the activity or the process in question is or was performed or undertaken; or - (ii) the situation came about; or - (a) any person who negligently failed to prevent:-